What’s this about?

 Hotspots for Backup?

-For the SPEED issue, I found out an EXTERNAL 4G router with POE (power over Ethernet – see below) on Amazon.es, reasonably priced i.e. sub-€70.
+For the SPEED issue, I found out an EXTERNAL 4G router with POE (power over Ethernet – see below) on Amazon.es, seemingly reasonably priced i.e. sub-€70.
 It also had WiFi and I figured I could use the latter for external devices that don’t need to be part of my internal network.

 KuWFi 4G router

-I used the new cheap 4G modem/router for over 2 months and it worked well but I did need to mount the modem outside on a pole to get a clear signal above the roof – thankfully the router had POE (power over Ethernet – see the end) and so only needed the one cable.
+I used the cheap 4G modem/router for over 2 months and it worked well but I did need to mount the modem outside on a pole to get a clear signal above the roof – thankfully the router had POE (power over Ethernet – see the end) and so only needed the one cable.
 I bought cheap CAT5E Ethernet cable from the big Chinese store in nearby Baza complete with connectors already fitted on each end – for just a few Euros – no tools needed.

 I then picked a convenient location (on a simple aluminium pole) which did not offer the top theoretical speed but was regularly pumping out upwards of 50Mbps in one direction and not far off in the other.